Kate Pierson: Music career

 Pierson met up with the other members of what would become the B-52s while living in Athens, Georgia.
 The band formed in October 1976 and played a few parties before heading to New York to play some shows.
 Eventually, Pierson and the other band members began commuting between Athens and New York, playing gigs.

 Personal life

 Pierson was married to Brian Cokayne, a Mancunian, whom she met while living in Europe between 1971 and 1973.

 From 1981 to 1996, Pierson was in a relationship with artist Tim Rollins.

-In 2003, Pierson started a relationship with artist and designer Monica Coleman.
-They got married on August 3, 2015.
+In 2003, Pierson began a relationship with artist and designer Monica Coleman.
+They married on August 3, 2015.

 Pierson and Coleman developed Kate's Lazy Meadow motel complex in Mount Tremper, New York in 2003.
 They have also owned Kate's Lazy Cabin in nearby Lake Hill, New York, both in the Catskill Mountains, Kate's Lazy Desert in Landers, California, and Kate's Lazy Cape located on Cape Cod, Massachusetts.
 They have operated the businesses together.
-In 2022, Pierson indicated that the couple had sold Kate's Lazy Meadow, then purchased the vacation home on Cape Cod in Truro, Massachusetts.
+In 2022, Pierson indicated that the couple had sold Kate's Lazy Meadow, then purchased a vacation home on Cape Cod in Truro, Massachusetts.

 In a 2015 interview, Pierson stated that she identifies as bisexual.